 *Prior to entry to the PME (post-primary) you must have satisfied the requirements for at least one curricular subject as outlined in the Curricular Subject Requirements.

 Two options available for initial teacher education

-- Option 2: Level 8 Undergraduate Degree (in any subject or area) followed by Professional Master of Education (PME) (2 years)
+- Level 8 Undergraduate Degree in a curricular subject* followed by Professional Master of Education (PME) (2 years)

 Registration with the Teaching Council